 With herb gardens becoming a common item in most homesteads nowadays, herbs are becoming used more and more for everything from cooking to medicines.
 One of my favorite herbs for the garden is mint.
-Mint comes in a variety of flavors for you to plant and harvest on your homestead.
-You can usually find peppermint, spearmint, chocolate, pineapple, and a multitude of other flavors of mint.
+It comes in a variety of flavors for you to plant and harvest on your homestead.
+You can usually find peppermint, spearmint, chocolate, pineapple, and a multitude of other flavors.

-Mint comes in a variety of flavors for you to plant and harvest on your homestead.
-You can usually find peppermint, spearmint, chocolate, pineapple, and a multitude of other flavors of mint.
-This herb spreads rapidly in all directions in the garden, can be harvested up to 3 or more times per season, is a perennial in the south, can be grown in containers or between pavers and is readily available in the marketplace.
+This herb spreads rapidly in all directions in the garden, can be harvested up to 3 or more times per season, is a perennial in the south, can be grown in containers or between pavers, and is readily available in the marketplace.

 This herb prefers full sun or partial shade and requires a ph of 6.0 to 7.5.
 Although this herb does well with fertilizer it is not needed and it is not recommended to fertilize it when planting.

 Replanting is required every 3 to 4 years to keep its flavors and scent strong.
 The tops will die back in winter except in zones 8 and south.
 The roots are hardy to zone 5.

 Mint is vulnerable to whiteflies, blackflies, spider mites, snails, and slugs when the plant is young.
 Learn about natural hacks to rid your herbs of pests in my e-book Natural Old-Time Hacks, Tips, and Recipes for Your Gardens.
 Because this herb travels and spreads so quickly you will want to pinch the top stems often to encourage bushier growth.
 Buds should be trimmed to encourage bushy growth also.
 This happens between June and September.